ky2710/javascript-allonge-six/myAllonge/markdown/main_1_Composing.md

 ### `var`

-JavaScript has one *more* way to bind a name to a value, `var`.[^namecount]
+JavaScript has one *more* way to bind a name to a value, `var`.`1`

-[^namecount]: How many have we seen so far?
+>`1` How many have we seen so far?
 Well, parameters bind names.
 Function declarations bind names.
 Named function expressions bind names. `const` and `let` bind names.
 So that's five different ways so far.
 And there are more!

 `var` looks a lot like `let`:
 ```js